Traditional and Classical Chinese Acupuncture

 Does Acupuncture work

 Many people report finding acupuncture to be helpful in treating specific conditions or in helping a sense of well-being.
 Some people find they can cope with life better.
 There is a wealth of research into acupuncture; some shows it works and some doesn’t – as would be expected.
-If you click on the ‘Research’ button on the navigation bar on the left you will see links to different conditions with further links to the research into acupuncture for those conditions.

 Do you use any other therapies